 E-VISITS AND TELE-MEDICINE

-When your physician thinks it is safe and appropriate we will be conducting some of the visits via phone call or video conferencing.
+If your physician thinks it is safe and you are in Ontario we will be conducting some of the visits via phone call or video conferencing.

 At the moment, we believe that phone calls are the more efficient option, but are starting to prepare for and implement the e-visit option.